Lokilife/Lokilife/README.md

 <h3 align="center"> About me</h3>

 - **😀 Name:** `Maxim`.
 - **🙍 About:** `I am a web developer and position myself as a Junior Full Stack.
-I am currently studying JavaScript/TypeScript, Vue and Nuxt and also Nest.
-I have a year and a half of experience developing on JavaScript and also have half of year of experience on React.`
+I am currently studying JavaScript/TypeScript, React and Next and also Nest.
+I have a two years of experience developing on JavaScript and also have half of year of experience on React.`
-- **⛏️ Current Stack:** `NodeJS, TypeScript, React, Vue, Nuxt, Express, Nust, MongoDB, TypeORM, ws (WebSockets), Git and Github.` And this isn't a end.
+- **⛏️ Current Stack:** `NodeJS, TypeScript, React, Next, Vue, Nuxt, Express, Nest, MongoDB, TypeORM, ws (WebSocket lib), Git and Github.` And this isn't a end.
-- **💬 Languages:** `Russian (C2), English (B1).`
+- **💬 Languages:** `Russian (C2), English (B1), Norwegian (A1).`

 <h3 align="center"> Statistics</h3>
 <p align="center"><img src="https://komarev.com/ghpvc/?username=Lokilife&style=flat-square&color=red" alt="Lokilife"/></p>